BalintHompot/InfoVis-FlickrMap/README.md

 Balint:

-Urscha: Finishing the dataset: mapping country codes, filtering only useful tags, categorizing the tags.
+Urscha: Finishing the dataset: mapping country codes, looking at camera type in the metadata, filtering only useful tags, categorizing the tags.

 Neeraj: